-All Pharmacy Technician courses are taught at the Oak Ridge Campus.
+All Pharmacy Technology courses are taught at the Oak Ridge Campus.
 Enrollment is limited.

 The tools used to evaluate English language proficiency (including reading, writing, and speaking) and math proficiency include but are not limited to: Providing ACT, SAT, Compass, Accuplacer or other approved standardized exams, with test scores that are less than 3 years old OR providing college transcripts that document the applicant has previously taken and successfully completed developmental learning support or college level courses in those areas.